-We’re all having less sex, apparently.
-But is this new ‘Celibacy Syndrome’ really just women doing what they want? asks Emma Sayle
+“We’re all having less sex, apparently, but is this new ‘Celibacy Syndrome’ really just women doing what they want?” asks Emma Sayle.

-A recent US study of 27,000 individuals found that millennials are now having—drum roll—around two shags, or less, a week, or 80 times per year for those in their twenties.
+And it seems this ‘Celibacy Syndrome’ (to quote Japan’s media) is a global issue.
+For example, a recent US study of 27,000 individuals found that Millennials are now having—drum roll—around two shags or less each week, or 80 times per year for those in their twenties.

-Overall, the study found that couples who live together are having sex 16 fewer times per year in 2010–2014 compared to 2000–2004.
+Overall, the study found that couples who live together have sex 16 fewer times per year in 2010–2014 compared to 2000–2004.

-Is it a bad thing?
+Is Celibacy Syndrome a bad thing?

-Rather than celibacy syndrome being a global crisis perhaps it’s a sign that girls, in particular, are deciding when they want to have sex.
+Rather than Celibacy Syndrome being a global crisis, perhaps it’s a sign that girls, in particular, are deciding when they want to have sex?

 When I was in my twenties, I was very much on a work and life mission.
-I loved my weekends away with the girls, my crazy sports races and I loved working hard on building my business.
+I loved my weekends away with the girls, my crazy sports races, and I loved working hard on building my business.

 Modern life and libidos

+Of course, modern life and all its woes can take their toll on our libidos.
 Who isn’t tired, working late or worrying about money?
-Stress affects our sex drive and even if we do fancy it, by the time 10 pm hits, most of us just want to curl up in a ball and go to sleep.
-Our To Do lists are much longer and are now cluttered with distracting digital stuff, making us feel like we’re a hamster in a wheel that’s just getting faster and faster.
+Stress affects our sex drive, and even if we do fancy it, by the time 10pm hits, most of us just want to curl up in a ball and go to sleep.
+Our ‘To-Do Lists’ are much longer and are now cluttered with distracting digital stuff, making us feel like we’re a hamster in a wheel that’s just getting faster and faster.